-In 2011, the stockholders also recommended, on an advisory basis, the approval of the compensation philosophy, policies and procedures employed by the ECC, as described herein.
+In 2011, the stockholders also recommended, on an advisory basis, the approval of the compensation philosophy, policies and procedures employed by the ECC, substantially as described herein.
 93.7% of votes cast were voted in favor of the proposal.

-We also considered the results of the most recent say-on-pay vote in determining 2011 compensation.
-The next scheduled advisory vote related to such executive compensation matters is expected to be in 2014.
+We also considered the results of the most recent say-on-pay vote in determining 2012 compensation.
+The next scheduled advisory vote related to such executive compensation matters will be in 2014.